Program: M.A., Teaching English as a Second Language

 3. Foreign Language Component

-Students should have studied two semesters or equivalent of a language foreign to them within 2 years of acceptance into the program, or students should plan to take two semesters of a new foreign language concurrently with their enrollment in the M.A. in TESL.
+Students should have studied two semesters (of minimally 6 units total) of a language foreign to them at the beginners’ level within two years of acceptance into the program or should do so during the first two semesters of enrollment in the program.

 4. Culminating Experience (3 units)